Want a simple solution for period and hormone problems? Consider the humble mineral zinc.

 - Irregular periods.
 Zinc helps to regulate the menstrual cycle by nourishing healthy ovarian follicles and promoting ovulation.

 - PCOS.
 Zinc is one of several natural androgen blockers that can reduce testosterone and improve androgen symptoms such as acne and hirsutism (facial hair).
-It works by inhibiting 5α-reductase and thus decreasing the production of dihydrotestosterone (DHT).
+It works by downregulating 5α-reductase, thereby reducing the conversion of testosterone to active dihydrotestosterone (DHT).

 - Endometriosis.
-Zinc deficiency may play a role in endometriosis, and zinc supplementation can reduce the inflammation of endometriosis, in part by reducing matrix metalloproteinases (MMPs).
+Zinc deficiency may play a role in endometriosis, and zinc supplementation can reduce inflammation associated with the condition by inhibiting matrix metalloproteinase (MMP) activity.

 - Thyroid disease.
-Along with iodine and selenium, zinc is essential for the synthesis and activation of thyroid hormone and can prevent the hair loss associated with thyroid disease.
-There’s a bidirectional relationship in that zinc promotes thyroid hormone and thyroid hormone improves the absorption of zinc.
+Along with iodine and selenium, zinc is essential for the synthesis and activation of thyroid hormone.
+It can also improve the hair loss associated with thyroid disease.

 Zinc deficiency